rodrigoherrerai/huff-deployer/README.md

 require("huff-deployer");
 ```

-If you are using TypeScript, add the following to your `hardhat.config.ts` file":
+If you are using TypeScript, add the following to your `hardhat.config.ts` file:

 ```ts
 import "huff-deployer";
 ```